SACGF/variantgrid_docs/genes/gene_symbol.md

 # Gene Symbol page

-The Gene Symbol page provides a combined summary of the gene annotation information derived from the associated RefSeq and Ensembl gene IDs.
+The Gene Symbol shows annotation and internal data for a gene.

 To see details of the genes IDs and transcripts associated with the gene symbol click on the RefSeq and Ensembl links at the top of the page.

+## Gene Annotation

 Information on the page is combined from a wide-range of sources as follows:

-- Aliases: A list of all gene symbol aliases recognised by VariantGrid as associated with the gene symbol.
+- Aliases: A list of all gene symbol aliases.
 A warning is shown if the alias maps to multiple gene IDs.
 - Summary: imported from RefSeq (if gene symbol linked to RefSeq gene)
 - HGNC: Information derived from the HUGO Gene Nomenclature Committee based on the given gene symbol
 - Uniprot: Information derived from the UniProt protein database